 The ULF team in co-operation with LRs and other stakeholders have produced a number of publications which will give you the insight into learning agreements, their benefits and what role LRs can play in negotiations with your employer.

 Some of you might be aware that in September 2012 Skills for Life and Basic Skills were replaced by Functional skills.
-Functional Skills are the essential skills needed for English, maths and ICT.
-These are vital for young people and adults to participate in life, learning and work.
+Functional Skills are the fundamental, applied skills in English, maths and ICT which help people to gain the most from life, learning and work.
 The development of Functional Skills is seen by the Government as essential to address employers' concerns that young people and adults are not achieving a firm enough grounding in the basics.